Nishant-Joshi-Bose/Product-Docker/README.md

 To update the software, along with HSP, use product_update.zip file.
 To update the software, without HSP update (recommended only if HSP version you are updating to, is same as one on device), use product_update_no_hsp.zip.

-##### Special instructions to downgrade MR4 / MR1 to SOS Release
-SOP, SOS and MR4 have following HSP versios.
-* SOP: HSP 3.10.3
-* SOS: HSP 3.10.5
-* MR4: HSP 4.1 (or higher)

-To optimize Out of Box update opeation to smallest time possible, SOP to SOS HSP performs only "kernel" update.
-Other file system space and partitions remain same between 3.10.3 to 3.10.5.
-This works as intended, though has side effect for those who wants to downgrade from higher HSP versions to SOS e.g. from MR4 to SOS - for development / testing purposes.

-To downgrade to SOS release, one need to use update package specially made for downgrade operation at *\\solid\softlib\verisoft\Eddie\Release\SOS\<Release 2.0.5-5531+d50e0d4 or higher>\forDowngrade\product_update_for_downgrade.zip.*

-**If builds higher then SOS (i.e. builds with HSP 4.x or higher) are downgraded using \\solid\softlib\verisoft\Eddie\Release\SOS\<Release>\product_update.zip, device will potetially be bricked and will enter in QFIL mode.
-Please see instructions below about QFIL / VIP to recover such device.**

 #### QFIL / VIP